 Meaning and History

-In the summer of 2011, the iMessage service was announced by Scott Forstall, and in the fall, it was already running on iOS.
+In the summer of 2011, Scott Forstall announced the iMessage service, and by the fall it was already running on iOS.
 A year later, the service became available on macOS, and then versions for other Apple products appeared.
-In 2020, the company owning the technology announced its intention to launch a fully updated version of the application, with new options to be added.
+In 2020, the company that owns the technology announced plans to launch a fully updated version of the application, adding new options.

 Considerable attention is paid to the messaging service’s visual identity.
-That’s why the designers proposed a clear, light, and practical logo, making it easy to recognize.
+That’s why the designers proposed a clear, light, and practical logo that’s easy to recognize.
 The color palette is also not overloaded with visual effects; it is quite simple and does not provoke negative emotions.
 Naturally, the emblem’s thematic line is strictly maintained.
 Several versions specifically created for iOS and macOS are known.

 What is iMessage?

-iMessage is an instant messaging service that is an alternative to SMS and MMS on most Apple products.
+iMessage is an instant messaging service that serves as an alternative to SMS and MMS on most Apple devices.
 It was launched in 2011 and allows users to send texts, photos, videos, documents, and stickers.

 Before this, there was another version in which the three dots were gray, and the speech blocks were voluminous.
 They were made three-dimensional by shadows and an outline running along the edge of the largest element.
-The initial chat emblem consisted of just one blue, glossy bubble with shiny highlights.
+The initial chat emblem consisted of a single glossy blue bubble with shiny highlights.
 The central component was a white video camera (the FaceTime icon).
-In 2020, the parent company decided to unify its platforms, so after the release of the macOS Big Sur application, it changed the logos to green to match iOS.
+In 2020, the parent company decided to unify its platforms, so after the release of macOS Big Sur, it changed the logos to green to match iOS.

 From iPhone OS 1 to iPhone OS 3, a green square logo with rounded corners and a white dialogue bubble inside was used.
 It remains the same to this day, despite periodic adjustments.
 The blue icon is intended solely for iMessage and is compatible with macOS.
 However, Apple has recently been changing the visual identity of its products, so a green emblem with a single speech balloon has been announced.